stevenpbachman/RedList_Challenges/Methods.md

 This document describes methods used in the paper **'Progress, challenges and opportunities for plant Red Listing'**.
 Each numbered section header relates to numbered sections in the manuscript.
+See section **'04\_outputs'** for hte manuscript.

 #### 1. Introduction